ivyjoycenteno/react-series-list-search/README.md

 - Improve look and feel.
 - Change alerts to use modals for notifications and make a separate component for handling messages such as errors, success messages, etc..
 - Change react hook store context to use redux-saga instead for handling state management or persistence for a more complex, future features.
+- It would be nice to have implemented `GraphQL` to cache API data response and would not much depend on creating and consuming store objects in the app.

 App Overview: